datastax/kaap/README.md

 The application is written in Java 11+ and Quarkus.
 The operator is built upon [`quarkus-operator-sdk`](#Quarkus Operator SDK).

-The operator logs the broker metrics and scale up or down the broker deployments every 30 seconds.
+The operator watches for the autoscaler CRDs and manage their lifecycle.
+See how to install the autoscaler in the [examples](/helm/examples).

+The autoscaler will scale up or down the brokers.
+It's just a demonstration and it is not intended to be used in any real cluster.

 ## Quarkus Operator SDK
 This library puts together several technologies: